adish-jain/trading-engine/readme.md

 The `GetOrders` class supports two types of requests at the /orders endpoint: GET and POST:
     The GET request simply shows a message to users to enter data using a POST protocol.
 Nothing special here.
     The POST request is a little more involved.
+When a POST request is made with some JSON input, I begin by trying to read in the JSON       input and store it as a Python dictionary.
+If this reading fails, perhaps due to malformed input, I immediately throw an error to the     the /orders endpoint to tell the user that their JSON needs to be revised.

 ## Matching Logic
 Here, I delineate the logic I implemented to match orders: